rico-hengst/tropos.sat.uv-spectroradiometer.data_processing/README.md

 * Lionel Doppler

 ## TODO's
+* use json file as metadata lookup table to write static netcdf metadata file
 * improve connfiguration in terms of folder structure (input data)
   * case 1 (default), use branced structure
   * case 2, use flat structure (all files in a single directory)